Right to Information

 As per Council’s Right to Information Policy, Council is committed to encouraging open discussion of public affairs and keeping the community informed of its operations.

-Council will be proactive in giving the community right of access to information in Council’s possession or under Council’s control unless, on balance, it is contrary to the public interest to give the access.
+Council will be proactive in giving the community right of access to information in Council’s possession or under Council’s control unless, on balance, it is contrary to the public interest to give access.

 Council will make copies of its policy documents available for inspection and purchase by the public.